HaveTimeDrinkTea/w11_Professional_README_Generator/README.md

 ### Future Developments
 * Allow user to reset the file versioning counter
-* Allow user to clear out any or specific previously generated readme files
+* Allow user to delete any or specific previously generated readme files
 * Allow user to create their own output directory for the generated README.md files
 * More detail user input validation on:
   * user email input